 Electronic Medical Records Vs Electronic Health Records vs Personal Health Records

-EMR and EHR software have distinct differences.
-EMR, or Electronic Medical Record, typically includes a digital version of clinical charts with patient treatment information and is primarily used by healthcare providers for diagnosis and treatment within a healthcare facility.
+EHR and EMR software have distinct differences.
+EMR, or Electronic Medical Record, typically includes a digital version of clinical charts with patient treatment information and is primarily use by healthcare providers for diagnosis and treatment within a healthcare facility.
 On the other hand, EHR or Electronic Health Record is a comprehensive digital record of a patient’s health information that is accessible to authorized healthcare providers as well as Government agencies, and also includes tools for informed decision-making.
-EHR is designed for use across multiple providers, whereas EMR is primarily used within a single facility.
+EHR is design for use across multiple providers, whereas EMR is primarily used within a single facility.

-A Personal Health Record (PHR) is a record of a patient’s health information that is created, compiled, and updated by the patient themselves for their own personal use and management.
-It includes information such as medical visits, test results, and medication lists, and can be used by the patient to keep track of their health history, share it with their healthcare providers, and make more informed decisions about their health.
+A Personal Health Record (PHR) is a record of a patient’s health information that is create, compil, and updated by the patient themselves for their own personal use and management.
+It includes information such as medical visits, test results, and medication lists, and can be use by the patient to keep track of their health history, share it with their healthcare providers, and make more informed decisions about their health.

 Different types of Electronic Medical Records

-There are several types of Electronic Medical Records (EMRs) that are used in the healthcare industry.
+There are several types of Electronic Medical Records (EMRs) that are use in the healthcare industry.
 Some of the most common types include: